wkukka1/ai-autograding-feedback/README.md

 ## Prompt_text
-Additonally, you can pass in a string through the --prompt_text argument.
+Additonally, the user can pass in a string through the --prompt_text argument.
 This will either be concatenated to the prompt if --prompt is used or fed in as the only prompt if --prompt is not used.

+## Prompt_custom
+The user can pass in their own custom prompt file and use the --prompt_custom argument to flag that the model should use the custom prompt.
+This can be used instead of choosing one of the predefined prompts.

 ## Models
 The models used can be seen under the ai_feedback/models folder.